 With offices in the San Francisco Bay Area and Lake Tahoe, our engineering expertise is enhanced by our local knowledge.
 We have been serving federal and state agencies, counties, cities, nonprofits, private companies, and individual landowners since our founding.

-We’re looking for a talented Restoration / Storm Water Drainage Design Engineer to join us.
+We’re looking for a talented Mid-Senior Level Geomorphologist to join us.

 Carol Beahan, PE, QSD/QSP has been providing civil engineering, environmental planning, and construction management services since 1998.
 With a previous career in zoology and wildlife education she began work as an engineer at the Santa Clara Valley Water District, providing drinking water treatment design and pilot testing.
 Within a couple of years, she moved into restoration engineering and has specialized in watershed, river, and wetland restoration work ever since.
 Carol has led multiple teams assessing and designing for water quality, drainage, fish passage, wildlife habitat, transportation, and recreation improvements.
 In addition to her expertise in watershed, river, and wetland restoration planning, design and implementation, she also specializes in: drainage and erosion control design; SWPPP services, construction and storm water monitoring; beaver management related to restoration; community outreach; and plan set development.
 She has provided construction oversight on several successful river and wetland restoration projects, coordinated and led public and stakeholder meetings and community workshops.

 Meryl Kruskopf, EIT, QISP brings a diversity of skills and experiences to Wildscape.
 With a B.S. in Environmental Engineering from Cornell University and a love for the outdoors, Meryl is passionate about protecting natural ecosystem processes.
-In addition to her engineering background she has experience in complex problem solving facilitation, natural resource management, and remote sensing.
-Joining Wildscape in April, 2019 she jumped into managing stormwater compliance for local marinas, and other industrial facilities.
-She also provides GIS technical support on a variety of projects.
+In addition to her engineering background, she has experience in complex problem-solving facilitation, natural resource management, and remote sensing.
+Joining Wildscape in April, 2019 she works in a variety of capacities from environmental compliance to surveying.
+As a QISP she manages stormwater compliance for local marinas under the Marina General Permit, and provides support, training, and management for industrial facilities under the IGP.
+In addition, she manages the GIS data and processing and plays a key role in RTK and Total Station surveying.

 Josh Kennedy, EIT, joined the Wildscape Engineering team in September 2020.
 He holds a BS in Biological Systems Engineering from Virginia Tech.
 His educational background focused on the interconnectivity between the biological, chemical, and physical aspects of fluvial systems.
 Since graduating in 2018, Josh has worked primarily on stream and wetland restoration projects and has developed a skill set focusing on hydrologic and hydraulic analysis, fluvial geomorphology, and stream restoration design in Civil 3D.
 Josh has always been drawn to the outdoors which has played a big role in his passion for protecting these ecosystems for future generations.

 Jamie Allec wears many hats at Wildscape, serving as both an administrative assistant and field technician.
-She is currently working on earning her business degree at Lake Tahoe Community College and getting certified in QuickBooks.
 Jamie has years of experience in human resources, administration, accounts payable, and accounts receivable.
 She has also completed courses in water quality monitoring and sampling.
 These business, accounting, and water quality skills converge in her role here at Wildscape Engineering.
-When she’s not in the office, you’ll often find her helping with various SWPPP and water quality monitoring efforts in the Lake Tahoe area.
+When she is not in the office, you will often find her helping with various SWPPP and water quality monitoring efforts in the Lake Tahoe area.

 John Alexander has been in the construction field since 2010.
 He began working as a Water Quality Field Inspector for Wildscape Engineering in 2015 where he has developed a passion for preserving the environment.
 He enjoys his current work in and around Tahoe and the Sierras, advising contractors how to effectively implement best management practices and maintain permit compliance on their construction sites.